MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-idvdcontrol2-playtitle.md

 ### -param ppCmd [out]

 Receives a pointer to an <a href="https://msdn.microsoft.com/85f9b208-ddc2-4d9c-a30b-b666c81a49d2">IDvdCmd</a> object that can be used to synchronize DVD commands.
 The caller must release the interface.
 This parameter can be <b>NULL</b>.
 For more information, see <a href="https://msdn.microsoft.com/37e8f940-617d-43f6-92bd-aadccafe0059">Synchronizing DVD Commands</a>.

-#### - uiTitle

-Value that specifies the title number; this value must be from 1 through 99.

 ## -returns